Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Alignment.md

 - Ledger gets informed (Josh) and helps translate with Tica for educational purposes
 - LOA does the marketing

-Non-natives guide to the data and groups module.
+Non-natives guide to the data and groups modules.
+Aka Verification and Governance.
+-

 W34L has become a guild of methodology developers and ontological designers which ties in well to the science teams needs.

-Verification
-Create credit class, then what?

 https://www.notion.so/regenfoundation/Ledger-Gov-RND-RF-775fd85e0b4a4e38b60eec2607ed6953